-- Expansion in China, Thailand and other emerging markets, including Latin America. - Expanding the North American operation to roll out NetSol new generation solutions and enter Cloud Computing Solutions. - Diversify in Ecommerce space such as smartOCITM search engine and build Vroozi as a winner name in the E-Commerce space. - Support of bigger IT related public and defense sectors projects in the Kingdom of Saudi Arabia with our joint venture partner. - Capital Expenditures for our next generation products, technology and infrastructure. - Hiring and training of programmers, engineers, sales and marketing.
+- Expansion in China, Thailand and other emerging markets, including Latin America. - Expanding the North American operation to roll out NetSol new generation solutions and enter Cloud Computing Solutions. - Diversify in Ecommerce space such as smartOCITM search engine and build Vroozi as a winner name in the E-Commerce space. - Support of bigger IT related public and defense sectors projects in the Kingdom of Saudi Arabia with our joint venture partner. - Capital Expenditures for our next generation products, technology and infrastructure. - Hiring and training of programmers, engineers, sales and marketing to create a bigger bench for technical team to cater to bigger volume new contracts